Low-risk drinking guidelines

-Many people consider themselves to be a moderate drinker but in reality are drinking more than the low-risk guidelines.
+Many people consider themselves to be moderate drinkers.
+In reality, they are drinking more than the low-risk guidelines.

 The Chief Medical Officers’ guidelines for both men and women are:

-If you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days.
-If you have one or two heavy drinking episodes a week, you increase your risks of death from long term illness and from accidents and injuries.
+- if you regularly drink as much as 14 units per week, it is best to spread your drinking evenly over 3 or more days

 The likelihood of alcohol damaging your health depends on how much you drink: 14 units is the equivalent of 6 pints of beer (4% ABV), 6 medium size glasses of wine (13.4% ABV) or 7 double measures of spirits (40%).